wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 ### FreeMarker Template

-The payloadFactory mediator of WSO2 APIM 4.0.0 supports [FreeMarker Templates](https://freemarker.apache.org/docs/).
+The payloadFactory mediator supports [FreeMarker Templates](https://freemarker.apache.org/docs/).
 If you select **freemarker** as the **template-type**, you can define the payload as a FreeMarker template.
 The following example defines a JSON payload.

 !!!
 Note
-    -   FreeMarker version 2.3.30 is tested with WSO2 APIM 4.0.0.
+    -   FreeMarker version 2.3.30 is tested with WSO2 MI 4.x.x.
     -   You are not required to specify the CDATA tag manually when defining the payload.
 WSO2 Integration Studio will apply the tag automatically.

 ```xml